Arrest made after man caught taking up-skirt photos of woman at local store - NewsBreak

 Pembroke Pines Firefighter Arrested on Drug Charges in Miami Beach

-A Pembroke Pines firefighter is facing charges after police said he was found with cocaine and other drugs in Miami Beach.
-Donald Francis Hoss, 62, was arrested early Sunday on drug possession and possession of drug paraphernalia charges, an arrest report said.
-The report said officer had spotted a vehicle...
+Police claim they spotted a Pembroke Pines firefighter on Miami Beach with cocaine and other substances; he is now being charged.
+According to an arrest report, Donald Francis Hoss, 62, was detained early on Sunday on suspicion of drug possession and possession of drug paraphernalia.
+According to the complaint, an...

-Officer-involved shooting outside Greenacres Publix sends man to hospital, puts deputy on leave

-GREENACRES — A Palm Beach County Sheriff's Office deputy shot and wounded a man during an "active shooter" incident in a Publix supermarket parking lot in Greenacres on Monday evening, the sheriff's office said.
-PBSO did not immediately identify the injured man beyond saying he was about 21 years old.
-Paramedics took him...

 South Florida Man Arrested For Not Paying After Dining At Restaurants